Teaching English in Indonesia

 Teaching English in Indonesia brings good travel opportunities and inspiring landscapes.
 The most popular destinations to teach are Jakarta and Bali.
 You can either pick a tropical island culture or the hustle and bustle of an urban center.

 Indonesia is the fourth most populated country in the world with 258 million people.
 But it’s still a developing country.
 So this means the potential for future growth is monumental, which includes the demand for English teachers.

 The average monthly salary is 13,000,000 IDR, which is less than $1000 USD per month.
-Comparing to other countries in Asia like Japan, China, and South Korea, English teacher salaries are significantly lower in Indonesia.
+Compared to teaching English in Japan, China, and South Korea, English teacher salaries are significantly lower in Indonesia.

 But living expenses are extremely low in Indonesia.
 Some English teachers can save over 50% of their paycheck.
 At the end of your contract, you should be able to find enough money to help pay off student loans or put some away for savings.

-It’s common for schools in Indonesia to chip in for your accommodation, health coverage, and roundtrip airfare.
-Another advantage about teaching English in Indonesia is that it has a lot of public holidays throughout the year.
+It’s common for schools in Indonesia to chip in for your accommodation, health coverage, and round trip airfare.
+Another advantage of teaching English in Indonesia is that it has a lot of public holidays throughout the year.